Making Your Own Maple Syrup is not impossible, it just requires patience, some knowledge and the right equipment... and tree!

 Trees that can be tapped

-include: sugar, black, red and silver maple and even box elder trees. it may require 60 gallons of box elder sap to produce one gallon of
+Northwest.
+But instead of about 40 gallons of sugar maple syrup to make 1 gallon of maple syrup, it may require 60 gallons of box elder sap to produce one gallon of

 How much sap will you need